Menditect/documentation/docs/refguide/Older versions/Version 1.6/test-case.md

 ## Actions on Test Case

-### Run a single Test Case
-- Navigate to the Test Suite that the Test Case is in.
-- Click on the <i class="fa fa-play"></i> button on the Test Case to execute it.

-Note that executing a single Test Case is only possible if it does not depend on previous Test Cases.
-If you still want to execute it, make sure to remove the dependencies.

 ### View Test Cases in a Test Suite
 - Navigate to the [Test Suite](test-suite) that the Test Cases are in.
 - MTA will show the Test Cases in the left pane.

 ### View Test Case details
-- Navigate to the Test Suite that the Test Case is in.
+- Navigate to the Test Suite that the Test Cases are in.
 - Click on the Test Case to select it.
 - Click on Test case details on top of the middle pane.